The

 Station of Studley and Astwood Bank station was

-situated 3 miles and 11 chains south from Redditch
+situated 3 miles and 11 chains south of Redditch

 goods traffic.
 The station was provided with a large